JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

      It makes strong use of metadata (e.g., collected in a spreadsheet) and checks the formal compliance of study data with expectations defined in the metadata.
 The concept of the package follows the data quality framework of [Schmidt et al. (2020)](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01252-7).
      For technical details see [Richter et al. (2021)](https://doi.org/10.21105/joss.03093).

 -   `r pkg("DQAstats", priority = "core")` provides a data quality assessment for electronic health records.
 It integrates metadata and allows to compare two datasets by design.
 The package is aligned to the data quality framework described by [Kahn et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5051581/).
-Details on the implementation an connection with the metadata repository are described in [Kapsner et al. (2021)](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/s-0041-1733847).
+Details on the implementation and connection with the metadata repository are described in [Kapsner et al. (2021)](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/s-0041-1733847).
 The add-on package `r pkg("DQAgui")` enriches this package with a graphical user interface (GUI) based on [R shiny](https://cran.r-project.org/package=shiny).

 -   `r pkg("MOQA")` focuses on single variables and provides separate functions and reports for numeric and categorical variables.
 The reports are created as separate PDF files for each variable, including an overview of the data elements and visualizations of their distribution.
 The package was motivated by the data quality guidelines of [Nonnemacher et al. (2014)](https://library.oapen.org/bitstream/handle/20.500.12657/39363/datenqualitat-in-der-medizinischen-forschung.pdf?sequence=1).